UffizziCloud/uffizzi_controller/README.md

 ## Uffizzi Overview

-Uffizzi is the Full-stack Previews Engine that makes it easy for your team to preview code changes before merging—whether frontend, backend or microserivce.
+Uffizzi is the Full-stack Previews Engine that makes it easy for your team to preview code changes before merging—whether frontend, backend or microservice.
 Define your full-stack apps with a familiar syntax based on Docker Compose, then Uffizzi will create on-demand test environments when you open pull requests or build new images.
 Preview URLs are updated when there’s a new commit, so your team can catch issues early, iterate quickly, and accelerate your release cycles.

 ## Getting started with Uffizzi